Death of a Salesman Theme of Visions of America

-While characters such as Willy, Linda, and Happy believe the U.S. to be a wellspring of easy opportunity and imminent success, the 1940s America of Death of a Salesman is crowded, competitive and mundane.
+While characters such as Willy, Linda, and Happy believe the U.S. to be a wellspring of easy opportunity and imminent success, the 1940s America of Death of a Salesman is crowded, competitive, and mundane—just like Walmart on Black Friday.
 This contrast sets up an important gap between reality and characters’ aspirations in the play.
 In the end, Willy’s belief that his self-worth is determined by material success destroys him.

 By directly linking his sense of self-worth to the achievement of the American Dream, Willy’s professional failure becomes personal failure and a crisis of identity.